Testing sites for Coronavirus

 Please note, the following testing sites are for West Lancashire residents with Coronavirus symptoms.
 To get a test at one of the sites named on this webpage you must book in advance on the NHS.uk dedicated COVID-19 testing site alternatively you can dial 119.
 Translation services are available on this number.
 Please note the dates for the mobile testing units are subject to change, but are planned to operate as normal over the Easter weekend.

-Symptomatic mobile testing units in West Lancashire - April/May 2021
+Symptomatic mobile testing units in West Lancashire - July 2021

 As well as the two permanent testing sites mentioned below there will be mobile testing units on the following sites at different dates.
 You must book in advance in order to get a test, and you will only be able to book from the previous evening.
 Tests can be booked on the NHS.uk dedicated COVID-19 testing site alternatively you can dial 119.
 Translation services are available on this number.